virtualmo/yelb-os/README.md

 This is customized version of mreferre [Yelb app](https://github.com/mreferre/yelb)

 The images are customised to be deployed in OpenShift.
+The customization is allowing the app to work in OCP as well as showing the UI POD IP address.

 Tested on OCP 4.4